 If you get an "Activation limit reached" or similar error in a Creative Cloud app, see Creative Cloud "Activation limit reached" or "Sign in failed" error for solutions.

-To resolve other activation errors in Creative Cloud, see Creative Cloud activation and sign in troubleshooting.
+To resolve other activation errors in Creative Cloud, see Troubleshoot Creative Cloud activation errors.

 When you launch an Adobe app, you get an error stating that sign-in failed, there is an activation limit, or the maximum number of activations has been exceeded.
 These errors occur if you try to use the app on too many computers.
 To resolve the error, follow the steps in the subsequent sections.